MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/how-do-i-generate-trace-messages-from-a-header-file-.md

 ---
-title: How do I generate trace messages from a header file
+title: How do I Generate Trace Messages from a Header File
 description: How do I generate trace messages from a header file ms.date: 04/20/2017
 ---